kayuwoody/bubu1/POS_CONTEXT.md

 # Coffee Oasis POS — Build Context

-You are building the **staff-facing POS** for Coffee Oasis, a coffee shop at Shell Seksyen 13, Petaling Jaya.
+You are building the **staff-facing POS** for Coffee Oasis, a coffee shop at Taman Segar Perdana, 43200 Cheras.
 This is a **Next.js app** used in-person by baristas on a tablet or desktop.
 It shares a Supabase database with the customer-facing ordering app.

 ---